lucasbasquerotto/pod/README.md

 4. When the command is not defined in the script that receives it, the script must throw an error (like [nginx.sh](/shared/scripts/services/nginx.sh) and other specific scripts) or call another script to run the code (like [shared.sh](/shared/scripts/shared.sh)), running in a cascade fashion.
 They can also act as a hook, running instructions before and after a given command.
 For example, `./run build`, when at the file [shared.sh](/shared/scripts/shared.sh), runs `before:build` at [services.sh](/shared/scripts/services.sh) (acting as a `before` hook) and then calls the main command, the `build` command at [main.sh](/main/scripts/main.sh).

-5. If one of the variables defined in the `vars.sh` file is `var_load_script_path`, a file whose relative path is defined is this variable must exist and will be loaded before running the command.
+5. If one of the variables defined in the `vars.sh` file is `var_load_script_path`, a file whose relative path is defined as the value of this variable must exist and will be loaded before running the command.
 The convention, in this case, is to define all variables in the `vars.sh` file to start with the prefix `var_load_` and then, in the file at `var_load_script_path`, export the variables that will be used in the commands (it may load another script that exports variables, that can be reused across different pods, like the script [shared.vars.sh](/shared/scripts/shared.vars.sh)).
-This file at `var_load_script_path` would have the variables that would otherwise be in `vars.sh`, mainly used when there are complex conditions to export variables and define their values, but it's optional.
+This file at `var_load_script_path` would have the variables that would otherwise be in `vars.sh`, mainly used when there are complex conditions to export variables and define their values, but this variable `var_load_script_path` is optional.

 6. The `vars.sh` file (or the file at `var_load_script_path`) must export at least the 3 following variables: